 Course Structure: Choose Your Own Adventure

 In this course you will have a great deal of freedom to choose topics, projects, genres, modes, and media using a badging system.
 This means that you will choose the project badges that you will work on.
-Please note, however, that all students must earn one research-intensive project badge and all students must participate in a group project to pass the course.
+Please note, however, that all students must earn one research-intensive project badge and all students must complete a project badge in collaboration with at least one other student to pass the course.

 As your instructor, my role is to create and maintain a high-quality learning environment that supports your growth as readers, writers, thinkers, makers, and leaders.
 I will do this by:

-- using self-assessment and peer-assessment practices to increase your independence and confidence as a writer;
+- guiding you in the use of self-assessment and peer-assessment practices to increase your independence and confidence as a writer

 You will choose the grade you would like to earn this class and complete badges accordingly.
 Earning more badges means you will receive a higher grade.
-You may submit a badge application as many times as you need to earn the badge; however, the speed with which you move through the course will be slowed down each time your badge application is declined.
-Remember that time marches on, and the final deadline for submitting badge applications is Thursday, December 7.
+Because revision is the most important part of the writing process, you will definitely have to revise all or parts of your badge applications.
+Badges must meet the requirements stated on the website.
+You may submit a badge application as many times as you need to earn the badge.

 The Badge Grading System will work as follows: